pedropintoo/Superconducting-Circuits-Defects/labeling/README.md

 Important: to recreate the Label Studio don't forget to export in JSON format!! (see [backup/](backup))

-To train a YOLO model, you need to export as "YOLO format", and pass it through the [process-labeling.py](process-labeling.py) script.
+To train a YOLO model, you need to export as "YOLO format", and pass it through the preprocessing pipeline in [datasets/dataset-preprocessing/](../datasets/dataset-preprocessing).

 ## Help tutorial